 People who try to represent themselves most often receive a much harsher sentence than they would have had they hired a quality defense attorney.
 For these reasons, it is always imperative that you call an experienced Fairfax theft lawyer for a free consultation.

 Theft crimes in Virginia fall under the category of “larceny,” which generally means the unauthorized taking of money or property without the owner’s permission.
-An experienced Fairfax theft attorney will be able to elaborate on theft laws in Virginia, and help you to better understand the charges you are facing.
+An experienced Fairfax attorney could elaborate on theft laws to give you a better understanding of the charges you are facing and fight for the best possible outcome.
 The following are a few examples of different types of theft crimes in Fairfax:

 You may be charged with petit (or petty) larceny if you do one of the following things:

 Petit larceny is generally charged as a Class 1 misdemeanor, meaning you could face up to a year in jail and a fine up to $2,500.

 You may be charged with grand larceny if you do one of the following:

 In most cases, grand larceny is charged as a felony and the degree of felony can depend on the value of the property stolen.
 Sentences for felony charges may range from one to 20 years in prison.

 Robbery is one of the most serious theft crimes because it involves the threat or use of force in order to take the money or property.
 You may face robbery charges if you:

 Robbery is a serious felony and most robbery convictions mean mandatory and significant prison time.

 There are a number of theft crimes that fall under the category of “white collar crime,” which means a non-violent act meant for financial gain.
 These offenses use deceptive techniques or breach of fiduciary duty instead of simply physically taking items or money.
 Such offenses include the following: